 If you’re looking for the absolute best Roland e-drum set, then it’s often very difficult to find used versions of the current models, simply because they haven’t been out for long enough.
 In this case, going for a new drum set might be a better option, but it will cost you extra.

-Also, beware of scams.
-If the used-deal seems too good to be true, then it probably is!
+Note: Beware of scams.
+If the used deal seems too good to be true, then it probably is!

 Pros of buying a used e-drum set: